MicrosoftDocs/dynamics-365-intelligent-order-management/topics/internal-external-id-mapping.md

 ## Example scenario

 This scenario demonstrates how you can use internal external ID mappings when working with multiple providers.
 Every provider has a unique master data setup for **Products** or **Warehouses**.
 To integrate with these providers, you would need to transform each of these datasets into provider mapping terminology.
-With internal external ID mapping, you can set up the mapping once and leverage the mapping for all subsequent integrations.
+With internal external ID mapping, you can set up the mapping once and use it for all subsequent integrations.

 When a transaction flows into or out of Intelligent Order Management through a provider, the mapping service uses the internal external ID mappings to look up mapped values and transform the payload.